 Evaluate the Performance

-- To evaluate performance according to its importance and likelihood of positive or negative effect.
+- To evaluate performance according to its importance and likelihood of a positive or negative effect.

-- Evaluate the performance of management activities, performance tools, performance conditions, required skills, stakeholder satisfaction.
+- Evaluate the performance of management activities, performance tools, performance conditions, required skills, and stakeholder satisfaction.

 - Evaluate the performance indicators.